NVIDIA/trt-samples-for-hackathon-cn/cookbook/README.md

   + Use the switch *ProfilingVerbosity* while building serialized network so that we can get more information about the layer of the model in the timeline of Nsight Systems (see 09-Advance/ProfilingVerbosity).
   + Only analyze phase of inference, not phase of building.
   + Nsight Systems can be used with trtexec (for example `nsys profile -o myProfile -f true trtexec --loadEngine=model.plan`) or your own script (for example `nsys profile -o myProfile -f true python3 myScript.py`).

+### nvtx

++ Use NVIDIA®Tools Extension SDK to add mark in timeline of Nsight systems.

 ### OnnxGraphSurgeon